 In this article, we highlighted six herbs and spices with powerful health properties and several ideas on how to integrate them into your regular meals.

-We encourage you to use this list as only a starting point.
+We encourage you to use this list as only a starting point, either for yourself or with your nutrition clients.
 The list of health-promoting herbs and spices is nearly endless, and the more you get accustomed to integrating them into your daily meals, the better!